aharita/engineer-to-leader/docs/senior-to-staff/module-7/index.md

 *   **The Linter Wars:**
     *   *Senior:* Argues about semicolons in code review.
     *   *Staff:* Adds Prettier to the pre-commit hook.
 "The machine decides now.
 Argue with the robot."

+---

+## 3. Summary

+* **Embrace the brownfield.** Greenfield is sexy.
+Brownfield pays the bills.
+The legacy code is where the real money is made.
+* **Archaeology before demolition.** Before you delete "stupid" code, understand why it exists.
+That Perl script might be printing money.
+* **Be the DevEx champion.** Slow builds = slow teams.
+If the CI takes 20 minutes, you're burning thousands of dollars in engineer time every day.
+* **Automate the arguments.** Linters, formatters, pre-commit hooks.
+Machines should make style decisions so humans can argue about things that matter.
+* **Reduce the Bus Factor.** Learn the scary systems.
+Document them.
+Make yourself the safety net so Dave can finally take a vacation.

+Glue work is invisible but essential.
+It's the difference between a team that ships and a team that's stuck debugging environment issues for 3 days.
+Be the janitor.
+Own the broom.